389ds/389ds.github.io/docs/389ds/howto/howto-fedora-release-process.md

 -   **fedpkg --release fxx build -\\\-nowait**

 -   An email will be sent from Koji telling you if the build was successful

--   Once builds are done, and you received an email, run **fedpkg update** and edit as follows:

-        type=bugfix
-        request=testing
-        bugs= <leave blank if there are no “Fedora OS” specific bugs included in the release>
-        autokarma=True
-        stable_karma=1
-        unstable_karma=-1

--   Do **fedpkg update** for each branch you did a build for.
-This will submit this build to "bohdi" for the final Fedora release

 **Fedora** - Dist-Git - Clone it, and update the specfile
 --------------------------------------------